pnp/PnP/Solutions/Framework.Provisioning/readme.md

 This is the actual provider hosted app which is hosted in Microsoft Azure.
 In this release we provide a simple User interface to test the solution.

 ## Framework.Provisioning.Azure ##
-Helper component for working with Azure Queues
+Helper Library for working with Azure Queues

 ## Framework.Provisioning.Core ##
 Primary Engine Component that implements the custom XML Template

 ## Framework.Provisioning.Extensiblity.Designer ##
 Sample Provider that is used to demonstrate the extensibility of the engine by implementing a provider call out.
-This is just another way to introduce customization post processing of the site collection request.
+This is just another way to introduce customizations during post processing of the site collection creation.

 ## OfficeDevPnP.Core ##
 Office 365 Developer PnP Core Component is extension component which encapsulates commonly used remote CSOM/REST operations as reusable extension methods towards out of the box CSOM objects

 ## Framework.ProvisionTests ##
-Integrate Tests which helps us test the Framework.Provisioning.Core component
+Unit Test project which helps us test the Framework.Provisioning.Core component

+## Comments and Feedback ##
+With this initial release the PnP team is very interested in your feedback and any issues that is discovered.
+Please visit us at  Patterns and Practices Yammer Group - http://aka.ms/officedevpnpYammer or post your issues at https://github.com/OfficeDev/PnP/issues and tag the issue as FrameworkProvisioning.